Bishop Schuckardt - Were His Holy Orders Valid?

 Trela states that Brown was the editor of the North American Old Roman Catholic Church publication “The Augustinian” in 1969, which wars against what had been peddled in Francis Schuckardt's group, namely that Brown joined the NAORCC only to preserve episcopal Holy Orders for the traditional Catholic Church.
 He was clearly more involved with them than that.

 7. Andrew Jacobs (aka Bishop Mary Fidelis) and me.
 Both of us were baptized Catholics and both of us were ordained and consecrated by Francis Schuckardt at the same time.
-Considering that, we can not claim to possess anything more than Francis Schuckardt possessed.
+Considering that, we cannot claim to possess anything more than what Francis Schuckardt himself possessed.
 If moral certitude was lacking in Francis Schuckardt, then it must necessarily be lacking in us as well.
 One cannot give what one does not possess.
 At best, Francis Schuckardt could do no more than bestow what he himself possessed - doubtfully valid Orders.

 Conclusion

-* For a fuller exposé of the errors embraced by Bishop Mary Fidelis: "Bishop" Mary Fidelis, aka Andrew Jacobs - His Dangerous Theological Abberations
+* For a fuller exposé of the errors embraced by "Bishop" Mary Fidelis: "Bishop" Mary Fidelis, aka Andrew Jacobs - His Dangerous Theological Abberations

 Bishop Joseph Marie